KSP-KOS/KOS/src/Compilation/CompiledObject-doc.md

 byte 0x02 through byte 0x1a inclusive.
 * Source Line 3 produced the ML code that s stored in a discontinous set of ranges:
 *   * The ML code at the single byte 0x1b, and
 *   * The ML code at byte 0x1d through byte 0x20 inclusive, and
 *   * The ML code at byte 0x25 through byte 0x28 inclusive.
-address 0x1c through 0x1d inclusive.
 * Source Line 4 produced the ML code that is stored at the single byte 0x1c
 * Source Line 7 produced the ML code that is stored at